mikelbrierly/tmp_phx/README.md

 - Most of the packages you see on this page are automatically installed.
 But the ones we want to focus in on are the ones that come directly from our phoenix repos.
 Click on the `com.tmobile.digital.tos.phoenix` group in the left hand navigation to narrow what's displayed.

   ![phoenix packages only](https://user-images.githubusercontent.com/13723156/149370318-fcc32624-c4e4-4e76-b6da-db71aa05bbfd.gif)
+  > _You can think of this view as being similar to a `node_modules` folder that contains packages that are installed by a package manager_

 - Let's start by installing the packages for `phoenix-platform`.
 Since AEM is built on Java, these packages need to be installed with Maven (which is kindof like NPM for Java).
 When we run the package installation command, it's going to find the running instance of AEM, and install the packages there.
 So we can watch them get installed if we keep our CRX Package manager page open!
   - If you haven't already, go ahead and clone down the [platform repository](https://gitlab.com/tmobile/digital/tos/phoenix/phoenix-platform)